unknowtherwise67/Unified-Android-Tweaker/README.md

 - Some kernel parameters are unable to applied due to being hardcode-locked by manufacturers or developer.
 This can be normal and not a serious problem.

 ## Install
-1. Install in any installed root manager with module capablity.
+1. Install in Magisk, KernelSU, etc.
 2. Reboot and forget.
 5. Have fun. :)